Lehel: Battle of Lechfeld

-In the military conflict with East Francia, Lehel, together with Bulcsú, who presumably was not a descendant of Árpád, and Súr, led the Magyar forces under Grand Prince Zoltán into the Battle of Riade in 933.
+In the military conflict with East Francia, Lehel, together with Bulcsú and Súr, led the Magyar forces under Grand Prince Zoltán into the Battle of Riade in 933.
 When, in Spring of 954, the Magyars again attacked the Duchy of Bavaria, Lehel also led the Nitrian Kabars.
 The Hungarian troops advanced up to Lotharingia, where they signed an armistice with the Salian prince Conrad the Red and fought against his rival Duke Bruno the Great.
 The next year, they met with the united East Frankish forces under King Otto I at the Battle of Lechfeld near Augsburg.

 The battle ended with the decisive defeat of the Hungarians.
 According to the Annales Sangallenses maiores, the three Hungarian military leaders were captured by Bohemian troopers.
 With Bulcsú and Súr, Lehel was arrested, handed over to King Otto's brother, Duke Henry of Bavaria, and hanged at his residence in Regensburg.
 By his victory, Otto put an end to the Hungarian invasions; he was crowned Holy Roman Emperor in 962.